dib-lab/dammit/README.rst

     sudo pip install -U setuptools
     sudo pip install dammit

-This will spend a bit of time compiling and installing pandas and scikit-learn if you don't already have a recent versions installed; the ones available in the Ubuntu 14.04 archives are just too old.
+This will spend a bit of time compiling and installing pandas if you don't already have a recent versions installed; the ones available in the Ubuntu 14.04 archives are just too old.